 What exactly does that mean?

-EVERYTHING in their businesses is designed with their personality in mind:
+As my client, EVERYTHING in your solopreneur business is designed with your individual personality in mind:

-- The delivery methods they use for their products.
+- The delivery methods you use for their products.

-- The way in which they design their schedule and calendar.
+- The way in which you design your schedule and calendar.

 - Project management and task management methods.